La-nariz-de-monet/Modeling/README.md

 > This program needs to work the file *Instructions.txt*, so, try to don't alterate this file!
 - If you want to evaluate time or/and steps, you need to use **Interperter_time_steps.py**, that's an adaptation of our **main program** with our implementation of Turing Machine
 > This program read the binary numbers from *pruebas.txt*, there you can put your binary numbers.
 It's really important how the dictionaries for time and steps are created, because, we save the contain in a two files: *time.txt* and *steps.txt* and **Grafica.py** use this files for generate the graph.
-> Look that, *pruebas.txt* have from one to ten two numbers with lenght 1, and from eleven to twenty, two numbers with lenght 2.
+> Look that, *pruebas.txt* have from one to ten two numbers with length 1, and from eleven to twenty, two numbers with length 2.
 Thats really important because we using the line number when we save the mean in our dictionary.

 # Description of Turing Machine